greenspace scotland engages and empowers young people through the Young Placechangers programme.

 Young Placechangers puts young people in the lead role – bringing together the wider community to look at local spaces and plan improvements.
 The Young Placechangers programme has used a co-production approach to develop and pilot a training and support programme enabling young people to transform both the place they live, their relationship to it and the wider community.

-Our current programmes are supported by the National Lottery Heritage Fund, the Scottish Government and The Gannochy Trust.
+Our current programmes are supported by the National Lottery Heritage Fund, the Scottish Government, The Gannochy Trust and the OVO Foundation.